Roxana Carmenate Roxana Carmenate

 HOW TO OVERCOME FEAR OF CHANGE THIS FALL & DURING THE HOLIDAYS

-As the air turns crisp and the days grow shorter, fall, winter and the new year often bring a wave of transitions.
-Children return to school, work schedules shift, and the rhythm of life changes pace.
-For some, these seasonal shifts stir excitement—a sense of renewal.
-But for others, especially those who are grieving, facing a new season can bring up unease, sadness, or even fear.
-Whether you’re adjusting to an empty nest, starting a new job, coping with the loss of a loved one, or simply feeling the weight of another year coming to an end, change can feel deeply unsettling.
+As the air outside turns crisp and the days grow shorter, fall, winter and the new year often bring a wave of transitions, change, new opportunities and sometimes grief, even when the change is positive.
+Children return to school, work schedules shift, and the rhythm of life changes pace, creating that sense of needing more balance and adjustment.
+For some, these seasonal shifts stir excitement—a sense of renewal or newness and hope.
+But for others, especially those who are grieving the loss of a loved one, or a marriage, facing a new season can bring up unease, sadness, or even fear and uncertainty about the future and how to cope with the change.
+Whether you’re adjusting to an empty nest, starting a new job, coping with the loss of a loved one, a divorce, a major life transition, or simply feeling the weight of another year coming to an end, change can feel deeply unsettling.

-It’s okay if you find yourself dreading the holidays or noticing old memories surface—especially if the season reminds you of loss or past trauma.
-Change is natural, but that doesn’t mean it always feels comfortable.
+It’s okay if you find yourself dreading the holidays due to the fast pace and expectations surrounding shopping, decorating or hosting events with family you may feel unsettled with, or simply noticing old memories surface—especially if the season reminds you of loss or past trauma.
+Change is natural, but that doesn’t mean it always welcomed or feels comfortable.

 Why Change Feels So Hard